 - want to center your work in anti-oppression

-… and your intuition is telling you that the pathology model isn’t really helping your clients (and might even be hurting them)...
+… and your intuition is telling you that the current paradigm isn’t really helping your clients (and might even be hurting them)...

 I’m offering you an opportunity to unlearn what you learned in school, and to envision a way of working that allows and encourages your humanity.